IainIsCreative/atom-svg-icon-snippets/README.md

 # Atom: SVG Icon Snippets

 This is a fork of [Simon Owen's](http://github.com/s10wen) Sublime Text SVG Icon Snippets, converted for use in Atom.
+This allows you to write SVG Icons into your HTML by a small, prefixed snippet.

 ## Install